Snow Hill Improvement Works

 Colmore BID has had a long-standing aspiration to make improvements to the area around Snow Hill Square, which is one of the main gateways into Colmore Business District, serving as the entrance and exit to the District for an estimated 40,000 people each day.

 In February 2013, Colmore BID published the SHIP Study; an honest and innovative consideration of transport around the Snow Hill part of the District.
-As a result of the findings of the SHIP Study, Colmore Business District, Birmingham City Council and Transport for West Midlands put in a bid to the Local Growth Fund for a project to make improvements to the square and the surrounding area.
+As a result of the findings of the SHIP Study, Colmore Business District, Birmingham City Council and Transport for West Midlands put in a bid to the Local Growth Fund for a project to make improvements to the area around the station.

 Colmore BID has committed £1.4m of Levy Payers’ money as part of this bid.
 One of the key reasons for the success of the bid is this commitment; the desire of the private sector to invest and improve the area in which they operate was significant in the successful outcome of the bid.